 Worship Arts Day participants will also interact with Concordia’s faculty and students in collaborative workshops on ensemble rehearsal, performance, and songwriting, as well as devotional time for biblical song analysis and study.

-Students will also have time to learn more about the program offerings within the CUAA music department.
+Students will also have time for fellowship and to learn more about the program offerings within the CUAA music department.

 CUAA currently has over 30 CUAA students participating in Worship Arts ensembles, many of whom are studying in either a minor in Worship Arts Leadership or a major in Parish Music with a focus in Contemporary Worship.
-Click here to learn more about Worship Arts at CUAA.
+Learn more about Worship Arts at CUAA here.

 “We are thrilled with the growth of Worship Arts at CUAA, and want to share the excitement and vitality of our campus with interested high school students,” said Boonenberg.